healygi/peace-of-mind/README.md

 # Navigation:

 1. Featured at the top of the page, I went for a simple navigation bar.
 I choose this style as my website has a minamilst quality and I wanted the least amount of noise as possible.
-2. I decided to only have two links as my website is clearly laid out and doesnt really need
+2. I decided to only have two links as my website is clearly laid out and doesnt really need any more than two.
+I went with Contact Us and Meet our Gurus.
 3. The Navigation is clear and concise and makes the different sections of the website easy to discover.

 # The Header